Saloni-Oswal/saloni-oswal.github.io/README.md

   </p>

   <p>
-  After a professional employment of ~6 years in India until Nov'22, I got married and moved to USA in Jan'23.
-Living in the heart of New York City, I thoroughly enjoy being the busy city girl whilst not being too busy technically.
-This past 1.2~ years of not being employed due to VISA dependencies, I took my sweet time off travelling, learning the culinary art, and painting.
+  After a professional employment of ~6 years in India until Nov'22, during the period from Nov'22 to Feb'23, I took a deliberate hiatus from my professional career to navigate a transition in my immigration status from H4 visa to EAD.
+This gap allowed me the opportunity to focus on personal growth, family commitments, and navigating the complexities of the immigration process.
+Despite not being formally employed during this time, I remained proactive in honing my skills through reading about new technologies and frameworks in React, and practising building of static websites, ensuring that I stayed abreast of industry trends and developments.
+Now equipped with my EAD status, I am eager to re-enter the workforce with renewed dedication, enthusiasm, and a wealth of experiences that have shaped me both personally and professionally.
 </p>

   <p>